Caldarie/flutter_tflite_audio/README.md

 ### **f) Failed to invoke the interpreter with error: Provided data count (number) must match the required count (number).**

 Please make that your recording length matches your model input size.
 For example, google's teachable machine requires recording length is 44032

-### **g) Inference always matches the sound to the first category/label listed.**

-Most likely, the detection threshold from this package is ignoring any predictions where it’s probability doesn’t exceed the set value.
-For example:

-If your model's prediction for the label "yes" (40%) and "no" (10%) is lower than the detection threshold (50%), the output will be ignored.
-Hence the problem where the label matches the first label.

-To rectify this issue, you need to train more data into your model to improve its inference performance, or reduce the detection threshold to a lower value.

 <br>